Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ## Steps to run any of these queries

-Make directory to store query text files, for example:
+Make directory to store SQL script files, for example:

 ```shell
 mkdir /home/ubuntu/hpdm172/assignment/queries